Gulf of Maine: Ecology

-The cold waters, extreme tidal mixing, and diverse bottom of the gulf make it one of the most productive marine environments in the North Atlantic, and it furnishes habitat for more than 3,000 marine species and birds, including most notably large fish species such as haddock, pinnipeds, the Acadian redfish (Sebastes fasciatus), the Atlantic herring (Clupea harengus), and the American lobster (Homarus americanus), which grows to famously large sizes in the gulf.
+The cold waters, extreme tidal mixing, and diverse bottom of the gulf make it one of the most productive marine environments in the North Atlantic, and it furnishes habitat for more than 3,000 marine species and birds, including most notably large marine species such as haddock, pinnipeds, the Acadian redfish (Sebastes fasciatus), the Atlantic herring (Clupea harengus), and the American lobster (Homarus americanus), which grows to famously large sizes in the gulf.
 The biodiversity and productivity of the area are supported by kelp forest habitats that are found along the coastal zones of the gulf.

 In the Gulf of Maine, different kelp macroalgae species are found at various depths.
 At depths less than 5 meters, Alaria esculenta is most abundant, while the Saccharina species such as S. latissima and S. digita are the species primarily seen at depths of 5–15 meters.
 In the deeper waters, Agarum clathratum are more abundant in the rocky subtidal zone.

 The waters of the Gulf of Maine system, particularly at the boundary with the Bay of Fundy, are also home to the summering grounds for many different bird and whale species, most notably the highly endangered North Atlantic right whale.
 The gulf was home to the sea mink until its extinction in the late 1800s.

-Due to rapid rising of water temperatures in the Gulf of Maine, it has become too warm for cod as well as kelp forests.
+Water temperatures in the Gulf of Maine are rapidly rising due to human-induced climate change.
+Both the Labrador Current and Gulf Stream are warming, and the Gulf Stream is spreading out and delivering more water to the Gulf of Maine.
+As a result, it has become too warm for cod as well as kelp forests.
 Studies found that some areas, such as Ammen Rock Site 1, witnessed a 36.2% decrease in kelp between 1987 and 2015, while nearby shallow coastal kelp populations have been declining since the 1970s.
 Alongside this decline, the kelp beds have been replaced by invasive turf, defined as macroalgae that provide little three-dimensional structure but form on the bottom layers as filaments, branches, or plumes.
-In southwestern areas, turf is now covering 50-60% of the ocean floor.
+In southwestern areas, turf is now covering 50–60% of the ocean floor.
 This, along with past overfishing, has helped push stocks towards collapse and hampered its recovery despite deep reductions in the number of fish caught, according to a study conducted by the Gulf of Maine Research Institute.
 Traditional calculations "consistently over-estimated the abundance of cod."
 From 2004, temperatures rose by more than 0.4 F-change per year, culminating in an ocean heat wave in the northwest Atlantic in 2012–13.

+Starting in the early 1990's, to prevent further degradation of the ecosystem, a number of closed areas have been created in which certain activities are banned for some or all parts of the year.